petershin/liferay-learn/docs/analytics-cloud/latest/en/connecting-data-sources/scoping-sites-and-individuals-using-properties.md

 In each Analytics Cloud workspace, you can create and track multiple properties.
 When starting out, a default property will always be created when you connect a new DXP data source.
 The name of the data source will be the same as your DXP instance name.

 To create a new property, go to your Analytics Cloud Workspace.
-Then go to *Settings* -> *Properties*, and click *New Property* in the top right corner.
+Then go to *Settings* &rarr; *Properties*, and click *New Property* in the top right corner.

 ![Adding a new property.](scoping-sites-and-individuals-using-properties/images/01.png)